Jasminehh/doodle_image_recognition_CNN/README.md

 # Conclusion
 The Convolutional Neural Network is much better at recognizing doodles than the baseline machine learning models.
-The Convolutional Network is also much more complicated to implement, and, because of its complexity, its internal structure is semi-opaque and its failure modes hard to analyze.
+The Convolutional Network is also much more complicated to implement, and because of its complexity, its internal structure is semi-opaque and its failure modes hard to analyze.

 It's also evident that, of the hyperparameter optimization search procedures available, Bayesian optimization is clearly superior.